bluesky-social/ozone/HOSTING.md

 $ sudo ufw allow 443/tcp
 ```

+> [!WARNING]
+> The PostgreSQL Database in the docker compose configuration should not be exposed directly to the internet, make sure you have a firewall in place to prevent this.
+If you need to access the database from a different machine, use a vlan or similar private networking (e.g., tailscale or ssh port forwarding), exposing the database directly to the public internet is a security risk.

 #### Install Docker

 On your server, install Docker CE (Community Edition), using the the following instructions.
 For other operating systems you may reference the [official Docker install guides](https://docs.docker.com/engine/install/).